micromikko/cognitive-systems-for-health--technology-applications/README.md

-# cognitive-systems-for-health--technology-applications
-My home assignments and achievements on the course Cognitive Systems for Health Technology Applications.

-Cognitive Systems for Health Technology (TX00DG16)
+# Cognitive Systems for Health Technology Applications

-Cognitive systems for health technology is a freely selectable course provided for the 3rd year Bachelor of Information Technology Degree Programme students at Helsinki Metropolia University of Applied Sciences.
-The aim of this repository is to collect materials and links related to this course.
+This repository was created to showcase a selection of lab excercises and mini-projects (cases 1, 2, and 3) for the machine learning courses *Cognitive Systems for Health Technology Applications* and *Cognitive Systems Mathematics*.